 I have been tattooing for over 20 years, living and working in Israel, Greece, and now the US.

 What styles do you work in, and do you have a favorite style?

 I enjoy working in so many different styles.
-As far as favorite, I don’t think I can say that I prefer one style over the rest.
-During the course of the same day I could be doing a traditional tattoo followed up by a fantasy piece.
-With years of experience, I’d acquired a good knowledge of tattoo history and understanding of various styles of tattooing.
-That allows me to blur borders between styles, which in turn, results in pieces that are as distinctive and unique as personality of their owners.
+As far as a favorite, I don’t think I can say that I prefer one style over the rest.
+During the course of the same day, I could be doing a traditional tattoo followed up by a fantasy piece.
+With years of experience, I’d acquired a good knowledge of tattoo history and an understanding of various styles of tattooing.
+That allows me to blur borders between styles, which in turn, results in pieces that are as distinctive and unique as the personality of their owners.

-What do you distaste in tattoo business?
+What do you distaste in the tattoo business?

 I distaste having to deal with the work of scratchers without experience and proper equipment to call themselves tattoo artists.
-They are mostly preying on ‘tattoo virgins’ who don’t know any better, or on those who are looking for “a good deal” and end up with a piece that is below any quality standards, plus scars, discolorations and, sometimes infection.
-It usually ends up the same way: a laser removal or a cover up, – both options cost way more than the original tattoo.
+They are mostly preying on ‘tattoo virgins’ who don’t know any better, or on those who are looking for ‘a good deal’ and end up with a piece that is below any quality standards, plus scars, discolorations and, sometimes infection.
+It usually ends up the same way: a laser removal or a cover-up, — both options cost way more than the original tattoo.
 I always try to educate my clients by reminding them that a tattoo is not something you can draw and then erase later.
 You want your tattoo to represent something about you, and to look good even ten years from now, so it shouldn’t be about the price, but about the vision and the quality.

 If you could share one piece of advice, what would that be?

 Listen to your feelings.
-Much like in marriage, there is a relationship to be built between you and a tattoo artist, and to make it work you have to choose the right person.
+Much like in marriage, there is a relationship to be built between you and a tattoo artist and to make it work you have to choose the right person.
 Trust and comfort are two main ingredients of a successful relationship with someone who is about to leave a permanent mark on your skin.
 Choose someone you trust, someone who puts you at ease, and always go after what’s best, not what’s cheap.